philipturner/ar-multipendulum/README.md

 # AR MultiPendulum (Beta)

 ## The public TestFlight beta is no longer available.
+This app will be available on the App Store soon.

 AR MultiPendulum allows users to interact with virtual objects directly with their hand instead of tapping an object's location on a touchscreen.
 It brings a mesmerizing multi-pendulum simulation into augmented reality.
 Users interact with this simulation through hand movements and modify it through a holographic interface.